sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 Use these commands if you prefer running tools manually.

 **1. Install dependencies**
-with your virtual env activated ensure all dependencies are installed
+With your virtual env activated, ensure all dependencies are installed

 ``` bash
   pip install uv